Staff

 My interest in climate science was fostered during the 4 years I spent in Liverpool, studying the physical and biogeochemical processes that drive interactions between the tightly-coupled ocean and atmosphere systems.

-My current research work at the University of Exeter is in partnership with the Met Office, the Plymouth Marine Laboratory (PML), and the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-This project addresses the oceanic concentration of dimethylsulfide (DMS), its sea-to-air transfer, and the subsequent impacts upon aerosols, clouds and the global radiation balance.
-My PhD work will help to reduce model uncertainty surrounding DMS emissions, which have a large impact on aerosol radiative forcing and climate sensitivity to anthropogenic emissions.
+My PhD research at the University of Exeter was in partnership with the Met Office, the Plymouth Marine Laboratory (PML), and the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+This project addressed the oceanic concentration of dimethylsulfide (DMS), its sea-to-air transfer, and the subsequent impacts upon aerosols, clouds and the global radiation balance.
+This work helps to reduce model uncertainty surrounding DMS emissions, which have a large impact on aerosol radiative forcing and climate sensitivity to anthropogenic emissions.

 Qualifications

-First Class Ocean Sciences Masters, MOSci (Hons), University of Liverpool (2015)
+Master of Ocean Sciences with Honours (MOSci Hons), University of Liverpool (2015)

 Research group links